 - Nickel-plated cold-rolled steel: Cost-effective contact material that provides a fine contact surface for welding and soldering.
 In general, nickel plating should be continuous, nonporous, and thick enough to be wear resistant.

 - Tin: Should be avoided for connectors due to possible galvanic corrosion along with fretting wear and corrosion.

-Each metal is different.
-And each offers unique benefits depending on usage and application of the product or part.
-Let us help you select the best material for your next project.
+Each metal is different and each offers unique benefits depending on usage and application of the product or part.
+Let APS help you select the best material for your next project.